Woodworking Basics and Safety Tips

 Make sure your space is well lit.
 Working in a garage or basement, as people often do, can mean that spaces are dark.
 Not being able to see what you are doing is one of the most dangerous aspects of woodworking.
 If this is the case, consider remodeling your basement work space by adding additional overhead lighting or set up multiple lamps around the area.

-Don’t overburden your outlets.
-The temptation is always there to fill up an extension cable with equipment.
+Make sure your electric panel is updated and don’t overburden your outlets.
+The temptation is there to fill up an extension cable with equipment.
 However, in a dry, wood-filled room, a spark can cause a fire very quickly.
 Instead, only have one item in your socket at a time and switch them out as you need them.
-In addition to providing proper fire safety, this has the added bonus of helping you keep track of what’s live and what’s not!
+This provides proper fire safety and helps you keep track of what’s live and what’s not!

 Minimize distractions.
 Don’t let small children play in or near your workspace.
 Not only is it dangerous for them, if you’ve got one eye on the kids, then you’re not focused on what you’re doing.
 Similarly, don’t be tempted to put the big game on while you’re working.
 Being distracted for a second can lead to serious injury.